fts-bulgaria/D365BC_BGLocalization/en/index.md

 **Note:** Due to the fact that you cannot fit all columns on one page for printing, it is advisable to export the report to Excel where all required columns are visible.

 <img src="./media/image89.png" width="627" height="165" />

+# Changes in posting with Deferral Templates

+In Deferral Templates two new fields were added:

+![A screenshot of a computer Description automatically generated](.\media/image208.png){width="6.531944444444444in" height="3.6277777777777778in"}

+-   **Use Account For Change** -- If there is no mark in the field, the deferral process will be standard.
+If there is a mark in the field, deferral process will use the GL account from the following field.

+-   **Account for change** -- field should be filled with the account which deferral uses when posting the invoice transaction.
+Those transaction are explained in details below.

+***[EXAMPLES in PURCHASES]{.underline}***

+The standard deferral process expects the expense account to be inserted in the purchase line.
+The same account will be used for deferral the expense in the certain schedule.
+In the deferral template we include the account for Future expenses.
+Transactions are as follows:

+-   Debit account Expenses account (starting with 60\* in BG chart of account) / Credit account for vendors with the amount of 100 (posted with the Posting date)

+-   Debit account for Deferral expense (65\* for BG chart of account) / Credit account for expenses account (starting with 60\* in BG chart of account) with the amount of 100 (posted with the Posting date)

+-   Debit Expenses account (starting with 60\* in BG chart of account) / Credit Deferral account (65\* for BG chart of account) posted with the dates from the schedule

+The change, related to this development, is as follows:

+-   Debit [Account for change]{.mark} (the new field in Deferral Template) / Credit Vendor accountwith the amount of 100 (posted with the Posting date)

+-   Debit Deferral Account from the Deferral Template (65\* for BG chart of account) / Credit [Account for change]{.mark} (the new field in Deferral Template) with the amount of 100 (posted with the Posting date of the invoice)

+-   Debit Expenses account (starting with 60\* in BG chart of account) / Credit Deferral account from the Deferral Template (65\* for BG chart of account) with the dates from the Deferral schedule.

+When posting the invoice transaction, system uses the Account for change from the Deferral Template, but the actual deferral of the expense will use the exact Expenses account from the purchase lines and the Deferral account from the template.

+***[EXAMPLE in SALES]{.underline}***

+The standard deferral process expects the income account to be inserted in the sales line.
+The same account will be used for deferral the income in the certain schedule.
+In the deferral template we include the account for Deferral (future) income.
+Transactions are as follows:

+-   Debit Customers account / Credit Income account (703 in BG chart of account) with the amount of 100 (posted with the Posting date of invoice)

+-   Debit income account (703 in BG Chart of account) / Credit Deferral account (75\* in BG Chart of account) with the amount of 100 (posted with the Posting date of the invoice)

+-   Debit Deferral account (75\* in BG Chart of account) / Credit income account (703 in BG Chart of account) with the dates from the Deferral Schedule

+The change, related to this development, is as follows:

+-   Debit Customer account / Credit [Account for change]{.mark} with the amount of 100 (posted with the Posting date of invoice)

+-   Debit [Account for change]{.mark} / Credit Deferral account (75\*
+    from BG Chart of account) with the amount of 100 (posted with the Posting date of invoice)

+-   Debit Deferral account / Credit Income account from the lines with the dates from the Deferral schedule

+When posting the invoice transaction, system uses the Account for change from the Deferral Template, but the actual deferral of the income will use the exact Income account from the sales lines and the Deferral account from the template.

 # Purchases -- localization settings